 Zollinger-Ellison syndrome is a condition in which the body produces too much of the hormone gastrin.
 Most of the time, a small tumor (gastrinoma) in the pancreas or small intestine is the source of the extra gastrin in the blood.

 Zollinger-Ellison syndrome is caused by tumors.
 These growths are most often found in the head of the pancreas and the upper small intestine.
 The tumors are called gastrinomas.
 High levels of gastrin cause production of too much stomach acid.

-Gastrinomas occur as single tumors or as small, multiple tumors.
-About one-half to two-thirds of single gastrinomas are cancerous (malignant) tumors that often spread to the liver and nearby lymph nodes.
+Gastrinomas occur as single tumors or several tumors.
+One-half to two-thirds of single gastrinomas are cancerous (malignant) tumors.
+These tumors often spread to the liver and nearby lymph nodes.

-Medications called proton pump inhibitors (omeprazole, lansoprazole, and others) are now the first choice for treating Zollinger-Ellison syndrome.
-These drugs reduce acid production by the stomach, and promote healing of ulcers in the stomach and small intestine.
-They also relieve abdominal pain and diarrhea.
+Drugs called proton pump inhibitors (omeprazole, lansoprazole, and others) used for treating this problem.
+These drugs reduce acid production by the stomach.
+This helps the ulcers in the stomach and small intestine heal.
+These medicines also relieve abdominal pain and diarrhea.

 Call your health care provider if you have severe abdominal pain that does not go away, especially if it occurs with diarrhea.